 Juice of one lime

-Throw in the chillies and salt into a mortar and pestle and grind till it turns into a fine paste (there should be no visible chilli seeds).
+Throw in the whole chillies (or chilli flakes and chili powder) and salt into a mortar and pestle and grind till it turns into a fine paste (there should be no visible chilli seeds).
 Next, add the Maldive fish and mix in with the paste.
 Add the onions.
-Using the pestle crush them into little chinks and combine with the chilli paste.
+Using the pestle crush the onions and combine with the chilli paste.
 Finally add the grated coconut and give it a good mix with the pestle till the paste is completely mixed in with the coconut.

 Sautéed pol sambol

-Do not add lime juice to the final mixture.
-Heat around 1 tbsp of oil in a frying pan till very hot.
+Do not add lime juice to the final coconut mixture.
+Heat around 1 tbsp of oil in a frying pan until very hot.
 Throw in 1 tsp of mustard seeds.
-When they start to splutter, add around 2 tbsp of chopped red onion and 5-6 curry leaves.
-Sauté till onions turn golden brown.
+When they start to pop and splutter, add around 2 tbsp of finely sliced red onion and 5-6 curry leaves.
+Sauté until onions turn golden brown.
 Add the coconut mixture and give it a good mix.
-Sauté the sambol till the coconut turns slightly dry (around 2-3 minutes).
-This can be kept in an airtight container in the refrigerator for about a week.
+Sauté the sambol until the coconut turns slightly dry (around 2-3 minutes).
+Serve immediately or let it cool down completely and store in an airtight container in the refrigerator (keeps well for 2-3 weeks).